mcgoodman/BeringSeaData/README.md

+# Gridded Bering10K ROMS from the ACLIM Thredds Server

 This package implements functions for browsing, downloading from, and bias-corrected outputs from the [NOAA ACLIM Thredds Server](https://data.pmel.noaa.gov/aclim/thredds/catalog/catalog.html) containing hindcasts, future projections, and historical runs of the the [Bering10K ROMS](https://beringnpz.github.io/roms-bering-sea/B10K-dataset-docs/) models for the Bering Sea.
 Browse available datasets and variables by visiting the Thredds Server or using `list_level2_datasets`.
 Currently, datasets downloaded from this package are returned as `stars` objects.

 ## Installation